Day 7 of 31 Day Blogging Challenge

-I can’t believe it is day 7 of my 31 day blogging challenge!
+I can’t believe it is day 7 of 31 day blogging challenge!
 If you’ve been reading these each day, thank you so very much for following along.
+You can find them all here.
 I’ve enjoyed writing them and seeing all the wonderful comments supporting me as well.
 The response has been amazing.

 The prompt for today is pet peeves.
 We’ve all got them.
 It is usually little things that annoy us for whatever reason.
 That’s fine, and I don’t think there is anything wrong with it.
 I’ve got a few of my own, and I’ll tell you about them here.

 Sometimes I wonder how I’m allowed in grocery stores at times, especially with opinions like this.

 I get super annoyed when employees are clearly bored and looking for something to do.
 I’m walking along and chatting with Nathan about what we’re buying or planning a meal out and recipe.
 Standing in an isle, obviously in the middle of a conversation and it is interrupted by the employee and their attempt at “customer service” by asking me if I need anything.

 No, I’ve seen you walk by me three times already.
 If I needed something, I’d say it.
 Don’t call me, I’ll call you, kind of thing.
 Being interrupted always annoys me.
 Sometimes I am tempted to say something too.
 Like, do you see me talking here?
 Yes?
 Good!
 Stay out of my conversation then.
 If I need something, you’ll be the first to know.
 I promise.

 Tall shelves.
 When I can’t find something and do end up having to ask an employee, the reason is because it is above my head.
 I’m a whopping five feet tall, so anything higher and it is lost for me.
 I think there should be a store where everything is at eye level.
 I’d shop there!
 Because I wouldn’t have to ask anyone to help me find something.
 Ever.